top of page

 Proposed NCSP Position Statement on Training

-1. As suicide prevention relies, in part, on the early detection and referral of individuals who are potentially suicidal to qualified mental health professionals for assessment and treatment, the NCSP acknowledges the significant role clinical mental health practitioners have in the chain of care for an at-risk-for-suicide person.
+1. As suicide prevention relies, in part, on the early detection and referral of potentially suicidal people to qualified mental health professionals for assessment and treatment, the NCSP acknowledges the significant role clinical mental health practitioners have in the chain of care for an at-risk-for-suicide person

-2. The NCSP recognizes that the majority of clinical mental health practitioners are severely under-trained in research-informed understandings that underlie the assessment of suicide risk and in making clinical and professional judgments regarding levels of suicide risk.
+2. The NCSP recognizes that the majority of clinical mental health practitioners are severely under-trained in research-informed understandings that underlie the assessment of suicide risk and in making clinical and professional judgments regarding levels of risk

-3. Hence, consistent with objectives outlined in the National Strategy for Suicide Prevention (2001, 2012) and recommendations made by the Institute of Medicine (2002), among others, the NCSP endorses the need for significantly improving clinical competencies in the assessment and formulation of suicide risk leading to better–informed triage decisions and treatment planning for patients at risk.
+3. Hence, consistent with objectives outlined in the National Strategy for Suicide Prevention (2001, 2012, 2024) among others, the NCSP endorses the need for significantly improved clinical competencies in the assessment and formulation of suicide risk leading to better-informed triage and treatment planning for patients at risk

-6. The NCSP member organizations commit to supporting efforts to improve evidence-informed training in their work and urge all other professional bodies working with suicidal individuals to ensure their practitioners and memberships are fully trained in the same manner to improve quality care standards of practice.
+5. NCSP organizations commit to supporting efforts to improve evidence-informed training in their work and urge all other professional bodies working with suicidal individuals to ensure their practitioners and members are fully trained in the same manner to improve quality care standards of practice

 bottom of page